 It all depends on your baby.
 These things often help:

-- A snug swaddle: Your infant may feel more secure when she's wrapped up snugly.
+- A snug swaddle: Your infant may feel more secure when they are wrapped up snugly.

 - White noise: Surprisingly, loud sounds like a vacuum calm some babies.
 Or your baby may like repetitive or rhythmic sounds, such as radio static, a running shower, a white noise machine, or a washing machine.
 Just remember that a washer or dryer can provide soothing background noise, but never place your baby on top of one.

-- A different position: Hold your baby on her side and give her a pacifier or your finger to suck.
-The sucking may soothe her.
-Or lay her tummy-down across your knees and rub her back.
+- A different position: Hold your baby on their side and give them a pacifier or your finger to suck.
+The sucking may soothe them.
+Or lay their tummy-down across your knees and rub their back.